coffeemug/defstartup/_drafts/productivity.md

 filling out some HR form), I don't do it -- I send myself an e-mail instead.

+__Second__, I process e-mail no more than twice a day -- in the morning and in the evening (I could probably get away with doing it only once, but I haven't tried that yet).

-__Third__, when I do process the `incoming` label I use a single test to determine if I should work on each task: _is my involvement likely to make the world look materially different a month from now?_ If the answer is no, I politely inform people I won't work on the task and try to give a helpful suggestion on how they could accomplish it without me.
+For each e-mail I use a single test to determine if I should work on each task: _is my involvement likely to make the world look materially different a month from now?_ If the answer is no, I politely inform people I won't work on the task and try to give a helpful suggestion on how they could accomplish it without me.

 In practice it means I'll only take on extrinsic tasks if their impact will be felt months or years into the future.
 Here are examples of